6 min read

 Not every day, of course, but enough to remember where I started.

-But now, I don’t let those thoughts spiral.
-I don’t pretend they don’t happen, either.
-Instead, I just let the thought land and then move on.
+But now, I just let the thought have its moment and then I move on.

-“If I could just lose the weight, I’d be happy.”
+“If I could just lose this weight, I’d be happy.”

 So, I focused on macros, miles…anything but the truth.

-But once you stop eating to cope, you have to actually deal with the thing you were trying to outrun in the first place.
+But once you stop eating to cope with stress, you have to actually deal with the feelings you're trying to avoid in the first place.

 A person lifting weights with powder